joshua-gould/aicspylibczi/README.md

 to pybind11, implemented c++ and python tests, added continuous integration via github actions, and added the functionality to read individual subblocks and stacks of subblocks as a numpy.ndarray.
 Metadata reading, including specific subblock metadata reading has also been added.

+We intend for this work to be merged back into the original project once we have the new work integrated with the original work.